Dealing With Conflict

 The Facilitator Guide makes preparation easy with comprehensive background information, workshop guidelines, and samples of the participant materials.
 Facilitator support materials will be available to you as a digital download link in your order confirmation.

-Participant Guide 5-Pack: Order One Pack for Up to Five Participants.
+Participant Guide Workbook 5-Pack: Order One Pack for Up to Five Participants.

 The Participant Guide includes a breakdown of the training scenario, pressure-sensitive scoring, background information, team worksheets, and action planning.

-The paper assessment is a comprehensive takeaway that includes critical content, worksheets, and forms used during the workshop, and additional resources.
+The instrument booklet is a comprehensive takeaway that includes critical content, worksheets, and forms used during the workshop, and additional resources.

 About the Author